In this tutorial you'll learn how to animate Freepik vectors. Read this step-by-step tutorial about how to create vector animations in After Effects.

-I have changed the design of the boat.
+I've changed the design of the boat.
 (This one feels too industrial).
 We don’t have to create it though.
-Just head over to Freepik.com and choose from the million options available.
+Just head over to Freepik.com and choose from the millions of options available.

 In AI, modify the colors of your boat as per your design.
 You can also name your boat as I did :).
 Separate the Flag layer from the boat, save and import in AE in a new composition.
-We will animate the flag waving in the ocean wind.
+We'll animate the flag waving in the ocean wind.

 Hide the reference layer and your flag is ready and animated!

-Now bring up this boat composition in the main comp and animate its position from left to right taking care of the looping.
+Now bring this boat composition to the main comp and animate its position from left to right taking care of the looping.